kohlschutter/unsock/README.md

 [Firecracker-style](https://github.com/firecracker-microvm/firecracker/blob/main/docs/vsock.md)
 multiplexing sockets.

+# Mode of operation

+Being a shared library that is inserted into a process using `LD_PRELOAD`, *unsock* intercepts standard C library calls like `connect`, `bind`, `accept`, etc.  The calls are analyzed and, if necessary, modified transparently such that the calling process does not notice (or at least only minimally) that an exchange took place.

+Since socket file descriptors are first created on a per-protocol bassis using `socket`, should an address family need to be changed, that socket file descriptor is _replaced_ transparently using a correct one. `dup3` is used to re-assign the file descriptor number on the fly, so no additional housekeeping is necessary.

+`AF_INET` socket addresses are converted to a configurable path on the file system, under which either `AF_UNIX` sockets reside, or special control files with instructions how to reach the desired socket destination (for details see below).

+*unsock*'s behavior can be modified using several environment parameters, which are outlined below.

+The shared library binary doubles as a simple configuration tool to create the special control files (for details see below).

 # Building and running

 In order to build, you need a working C compiler (available under `cc`), Linux headers, and for